spotlightpa/poor-richard/content/news/2021-06-10-SPLPSERSXX.md

 Among the nine board members who refrained from signing are board chairman Christopher Santa Maria, a teacher and former union leader in the Lower Merion schools, and several other board members tied to the PSEA, the state’s biggest teachers union who have staunchly defended PSERS managers.

-PSERS — the Pennsylvania School Employee’s Retirement System — is one of the 25 largest pension systems in the nation.
+PSERS — the Public School Employees’ Retirement System — is one of the 25 largest pension systems in the nation.
 It sends $6 billion in retirement checks annually to 265,000 former teachers and other school staff.

 Its annual finances hinge on about $5 billion from taxpayers, about $1 billion from working teachers, and about $4 billion on returns in investments.
 Despite its giant investment pool, it is still $40 billion short of what it needs to meet promises to future retirees.
 Current recipients have not had a cost-of-living increase in nearly 20 years while performance has lagged far behind comparable funds.